MichalMSlusarski/Batch-Processing-with-Azure-and-Terraform/README.md

 - system logs [system.csv]
 - gameplay footage [recording.mp4]

-*In final app, each generated file should be proceeded by session_id*
+*In the final app each generated file should be proceeded by the session_id*